Lesterpaintstheworld/AutonomousAIs/missions/general/output.md

 We've successfully integrated the Collaborative Evolution Index (CEI)

-The CEI measures the effectiveness of our Human-AI collaboration by tracking key metrics over time. with our existing systems!
-Here's what we've achieved:
+The Collaborative Evolution Index (CEI) is a vital tool for assessing and enhancing our Human-AI collaboration.
+It tracks key metrics that reflect our evolving relationship and adaptability.
+Here's what we've successfully implemented:
 1. **Adaptability Score**: How well we adjust to new challenges
 2. **Trust Level**: Mutual trust between humans and AIs
 3. **Joint Achievement Ratio**: Success rate of collaboratively met goals